Most contractors determine their deck cost per square foot.

 Our average deck is around 400 square feet or 20' wide by 20' long.
 Most houses are better suited for a more rectangular shaped deck, say like a 14' by 28'.
 Knowing that decks are usually priced per square foot can help you better speak the language of deck builders.

-One factor that can make a significant difference in the cost of your deck is the amount of steps it takes to reach the ground.
+One factor that can make a significant difference in the cost of your deck is the number of steps it takes to reach the ground.
 Steps are very labor intensive to build and install so they tend to be rather expensive.
 So a Pressure Treated deck about 3'-4' above the ground should cost somewhere between $27-$32 per square foot including railing & steps.
-However a small deck like a 10'X12' or 12'X14' that is 8'-9' above the ground may cost as much as $45-$50 per square foot because it needs a longer flight of steps.
+However, a small deck like a 10'X12' or 12'X14' that is 8'-9' above the ground may cost as much as $45-$50 per square foot because it needs a long flight of steps.

 Additional features such as diagonal flooring, flower boxes, deck planters, benches, pergolas, etc will increase the price, as well as removal of your old deck.
 Check out How Much Does a Deck Cost for pricing info on our optional features.

 On average synthetic decks run about 40% more than pressure treated decks ($38-$45 per square foot).
 But again keep in mind that for smaller decks with long flights of steps, the cost per square foot will be higher.
 A 10'X12' deck 8' above the ground, with synthetic floor and railings, could cost as much as $65-$70 per square foot with the steps included.